Summer advice from our specialist breast nurses

 Some additional tips for protecting your well-being during summer include:

-• Get a lymfovene arm compression sleeve to reduce lymph fluid buildup during hot weather.
+• Get an arm compression sleeve to reduce lymph fluid buildup during hot weather.

 • Sleep in a supportive mastectomy bra rather than going braless to minimize pain and discomfort at night.